 How to Clear Filters

-To remove a Filter from a column simply click on the filter button and select ‘Clear Filter’.
+Simply click on the filter button and select ‘Clear Filter’.

 So, you can see from the options available in the windows above that there is a vast range of criteria you can specify.
-I recommend you have a play around with it.
+I recommend you have a play around with them.
 Since most of it is self explanatory I won’t bore you now.